 St. John's University has a long history of educating physician assistants.
 The first P.A. in New York State was issued a license in 1971; shortly afterward, St. John's began enrolling undergraduate students in a pre-P.A. track.
-After three years of undergraduate

-L to R: Catholic Medical Center, Class of 1996, and Bayley Seton, Class of 1996 course work, students who qualified either applied to Bayley Seton Hospital, formerly known as the United States Public Health Service Hospital, or Bronx Lebanon Hospital Center, for the P.A. program professional phase. the P.A. program and served as the program's Director until he retired.
+After three years of undergraduate course work, students who qualified either applied to Bayley Seton Hospital, formerly known as the United States Public Health Service Hospital, or Bronx Lebanon Hospital Center, for the P.A. program professional phase.